gigwegbe/gemma3n-car-damage-competition/hugginface_deployment/README.md

 ## Run the VLM deployment script for any of these devices:
-- Install the requirements of your device:
+- Install the requirements of your devices:
 ```
   pip install -r requirements_mac.txt
 ```
-  or
 ```
   pip install -r requirements_rtx.txt
 ```